-Hanging a 4 foot fluorescent light is the best way to fix small dark areas like Garages and outdoor sheds.
-It is called a shop light in the field sometimes.
-If you have anything larger, I would switch to 8 foot and use reflectors for added light density.
-Jack chain is best for hanging because it will adjust very easy.
-The cage protectors are only needed if you are worried about something hitting the fixture on a regular basis.
-Most of the time those are used in commercial/industrial environments.ย The basic material I list at top of page is sometimes a bit off because I am looking at it that many devices can be installed more than one way.
+Hanging a 4 foot fluorescent shop-light is the best way to fix small dark areas like Garages and outdoor sheds.
+If you think you need anything larger, I would add another 4ft shop-light to the end of your existing.
+Add reflectors for more light spread.
+Jack chain is best for hanging because it makes adjustment very easy later on.
+The cage protectors are only needed if you are worried if something could be hitting the fixture on a regular basis.
+Most of the time those are not necessary.

 Although the two buildings are very close (about 60 feet), the main feed for each comes from a breaker box outside, which receives it’s feed from a large power company transformer.
 I’m wondering if the wires leaving the breaker box to each house are connected in that box, so that the internet signal can travel from one building to the next uninterrupted?